Subscribe to the Newsletter

 Half to one cun, vertically to the skin.
-So, because the point lies over the bladder, it is best to advise the patient to void the bladder before treatment.
+Because the point lies over the bladder, it is best to advise the patient to void the bladder before treatment.

 Extends through to the perineum and to the sexual organs.

 Be very wary when needling this point in pregnant women.
 It’s not forbidden to acupuncture for them, but should be done only with great care.